5 Qigong Books for Beginners

 If you are keen to find out about the primary benefits of regular Qigong practice, here are some recommended books to explore.
 Between them they include practical advice, simple exercises for beginner practice, a philosophical grounding and general overview of the history, science, styles and applications of Qigong.

 I have included a short description of each, which I hope will help you to select the right book for you.
-And elsewhere, Pianodao includes a growing number of reviews of other book and Qigong Resources here.
+And elsewhere, Pianodao includes a growing number of reviews of other book and Qigong exercises and resources here.

 The Way of Qigong